 The course of study of each candidate is subject to the approval of the Dean of Education.
 Prior qualifications and experience of the candidate will be taken into account in approving the course of study.
+A candidate who fails any course for the Postgraduate Certificate in Education may not without the permission of the Dean of Education re-enrol in that course, but may, with the permission of the Dean of Education, substitute another course for the failed course Candidates for the Postgraduate Certificate in Education may not fail courses totalling more than 30 points.

-A candidate must complete the qualifications for the Postgraduate Certificate in Education within two years of the date of first enrolment, unless the candidate is granted an extension of time by the Dean of Education because of special circumstances.
+A candidate must complete the qualifications for the Postgraduate Certificate in Education within two years of the date of first enrolment, including courses transferred to the Certificate under Regulation 8 below, unless the candidate is granted an extension of time by the Dean of Education because of special circumstances.

 Note: In special cases the Dean of Education may suspend the enrolment of a candidate or approve an extension.